Shoppers are searching for and buying products locally more than ever. In fact, searches including “near me” have grown 3x in the past two years.

 Local inventory ads are when you pay to boost an inventory listing and have it seen by more shoppers.
-These are also known as Smart Shopping campaigns, which you can run and manage from Shopify’s Google channel.
+These are also known as Smart Shopping campaigns, which you can run and manage from the Google & YouTube app for Shopify.

 You can distinguish local inventory listings and ads in Google by the labels “In store” and “Pick up today.”
 This indicates the product is available at a store near you.
 Use them to bring more shoppers with intent to buy to your store.